2009 New Jersey gubernatorial election: Campaign

 Most of the focus in the primary campaign was on the Republican contest between the front-runner, former U.S. Attorney Chris Christie, who was heavily favored by the party establishment, and former Bogota mayor Steve Lonegan.
 Both sides released numerous television and radio advertisements, as well as mailers to registered Republicans.
 Christie focused on his record of fighting corruption, while Lonegan emphasized his credentials as a lifelong conservative.

 On April 1, Lonegan released the first attack ad of the 2009 campaign, and released another one on April 19.
 He accused Christie of ethically dubious awarding of no-bid monitor contracts during his tenure as U.S. attorney, described him as a moderate, and made other allegations.
 However, on April 24, Christie responded with a new 60 second radio ad noting that Lonegan has lost many elections in his career, including losing by a landslide to Steve Rothman for Congress in 1998 and finishing fourth (out of seven) in the Republican primary of the 2005 New Jersey Governor's race.
 He also claimed that Lonegan's "flat tax" plan, a crucial part of the candidate's platform which calls for applying the same income tax rate to everyone, "would raise taxes on almost 70 percent of New Jersey workers", and characterized Lonegan's previous attacks as "desperate."

-Among those to endorse Christie in the primary were former New Jersey Governor Thomas Kean, Sr., businessman Steve Forbes, former New York City Mayor Rudy Giuliani and former Massachusetts Governor Mitt Romney.
+Among those to endorse Christie in the primary were former New Jersey governor Thomas Kean, businessman Steve Forbes, former New York City Mayor Rudy Giuliani and former Massachusetts governor Mitt Romney.
 In addition, all county GOP organizations endorsed Christie, as did several New Jersey congressmen.

 Joe the Plumber endorsed Lonegan and campaigned with him on May 5.
 On May 14, United States Rep. Ron Paul (R-Texas) sent out an email endorsing Lonegan and asking for donations to Lonegan's campaign.
 Economists Art Laffer and Peter Schiff also endorsed Lonegan, as did New Jersey General Assemblyman Michael J. Doherty.

 Christie was declared the winner of the primary, defeating Lonegan by a margin of 55 to 42 percent.
 Lonegan immediately endorsed Christie, stating: